osbuild/legacy-website/_collections/_news/2020-06-01-how-to-ostree-anaconda.md

 ![Image Builder in progress](howto-ostree-anaconda-queue-progress.png)

-Once the image build is done, choose the option to *Download* the image which is hidden in the kebab menu next to *Logs* button.
+Once the image build is done, choose the option to *Download* the image which is hidden in the kebab menu next to the *Logs* button.
 You'll get a tarball named something like `8e8014f8-4d15-441a-a26d-9ed7fc89e23a-commit.tar` which contains the OSTree commit that was just created.
 Save that file to a local directory and we'll place a few additional files next to it